Deposits May 3, 2010Posted by UWinnipeg Campus Living in housing, rates and fees.

 After two-months from check-out.
 If the resident has not received the refund by mail after two months, please contact the Housing Office.
 We will be able to check the status and amount of the refund, and whether it has been issued.

-DISCLAIMER: The information in this post is current as of Feb 6, 2013, but is subject to change based on infrastructure and policy changes at The University of Winnipeg.
+DISCLAIMER: The information in this post is current as of May 5, 2014, but is subject to change based on infrastructure and policy changes at The University of Winnipeg.
 In the event that changes are made to our policies, the Housing Office makes every effort to communicate these changes to residents.
-Join our Facebook group to receive the latest news about Housing Office policies and events.
+Like our Facebook Page » to receive the latest news about Housing Office policies and events.